whosthemaan/A_Star_Turtlebot3/README.md

 Video Link - https://youtu.be/XunpaM0OAZg <br>
 Github Link - https://github.com/whosthemaan/A_Star_Turtlebot3

-Both Part 1 and Part 2 are included here together and hence don't need to be run seperately
+Note:- Both Part 1 and Part 2 are included here together and hence don't need to be run seperately

 ### Introduction to the Project